-The netmon process uses, by default, the file named /usr/OV/conf/oid\to\type to determine the topological role of the discovered managed devices (gateway, bridge, hub, and so on).
+The netmon process uses, by default, the file named /usr/OV/conf/oid_to_type to determine the topological role of the discovered managed devices (gateway, bridge, hub, and so on).
 The netmon process queries the SNMP MIB-II variable system.sysObjectID to find a match between the value returned by the SNMP agent running on the managed device and an entry in the file.
 If there is a match, the symbol on the submap displays with the proper icon representing the properties (gateway, bridge, hub, and so on).
-If there is no match, the discovery process tries to classify the discovered managed devices and so on.
+If there is no match, the discovery process tries to classify the discovered managed devices into generic symbol classes representing computers, connectors, network devices and so on.